BenGaumond/feathers-schema/README.md

 */

 const msg = 'Fool!
-Tweets must be under a hundred and forty four characters!
 You\'ll kill us all!' const type = String new Schema({
 //Ways to validate a string of 144 characters or less: